divij173/Software-Construction-Techniques-and-Tools/README.md

 ---

-# Software Construction: Techniques and Tools
+# Software Construction Techniques and Tools

 Welcome to the repository for the course "Software Construction: Techniques and Tools."
 This repository contains two projects, each focusing on different aspects of software development and programming techniques.